digitallawyer/openlegaldictionary/_definitions/ad-hoc.md

 title: Ad Hoc
 permalink: "/definitions/ad-hoc.html"
 body: For this; for this special pur-pose.
-An attorney ad hoc, or a guardian or curator ad hoc, Is one appointed for a spe-cial purpose, generally to represent the client or infant in the particular action in which the appointment ls made.
+An attorney ad hoc, or a guardian or curator ad hoc, is one appointed for a spe-cial purpose, generally to represent the client or infant in the particular action in which the appointment is made.
 Sallier v.
   Rosteet, 108 La.
 378, 32 South.
 383; Blenvenu v.
 In-surnnce Co., 33 La.
 Anu.
 212
 published_at: '2018-07-07'
 layout: post